 - U.S. exports of manufactured goods reached nearly $1.4 trillion in 2019, accounting for more than 82% of all U.S. merchandise exports.

-- The U.S. Department of Commerce estimates that exports of manufactured goods directly support approximately 6 million U.S. factory jobs—roughly half of all manufacturing employment.
+- The U.S. Department of Commerce estimates that exports of manufactured goods directly support more than 6 million U.S. manufacturing jobs—roughly half of all manufacturing employment.

 TRADE AND U.S. SERVICES

-- U.S. exports of services are also booming, reaching $750 billion in 2016 and achieving a trade surplus in services of $248 billion, according to the U.S. Department of Commerce.
+- U.S. exports of services are also booming, reaching $828 billion in 2018, according to the U.S. Department of Commerce.

 - The United States is by far the world’s largest exporter of services, and America’s globally competitive service industries—including audiovisual, banking, energy services, express delivery, information technology, insurance, and telecommunications—benefit immensely from opportunities abroad.

 TRADE AND FARMING

 - American farmers and ranchers also depend on exports.
 The same is true for America’s farmers and ranchers.
-One in three acres on America’s farms is planted for exports.
+About 25% of U.S. farm products by value are exported each year.

 - For many crops, such as wheat or almonds, more than half is sold abroad.
 U.S. agriculture is so productive there’s no way Americans could consume this bounty alone.